-A classic scone is the perfect tea-time snack, served with clotted cream (or salted butter, as I prefer!) and jam.
+A classic scone is the perfect tea-time snack (and a classic in the UK!), served with clotted cream (or salted butter, as I prefer) and jam.
 These little delights are a kind of quickbread (similar to soda bread) so rely on a chemical raising agent, not yeast, and come together extremely quickly.

 I like the addition of eggs to my scone dough as I think they produce a cakier texture and help the scones stay softer for longer.

-Some people like using buttermilk but, as it is often hard to find, I prefer to simply thin some natural yoghurt with water (in a 50:50 ratio) to use instead of milk sometimes.
+Some people like using buttermilk but, as it is often hard to find, I prefer to simply thin some natural yoghurt with water (in a 50:50 ratio) to use instead of the milk in the recipe below – i.e. use 50ml natural yoghurt mixed with 50ml water.
+I do this when I have some yoghurt that needs using up!
+Buttermilk (or my DIY buttermilk) has a natural acidity to it and this, along with the proteins in the dairy, help to create a very tender, fluffy scone!

 Can scones be frozen?